British Baseball is back!

 We welcome this opportunity to share our guidelines in the following pages.

 The following pages of this site consist of specific elements of our activation plan.
 You can review them individually and download them at the bottom of each page for your convenience.
 All the pages are colour coded for you to easily identify what is applicable to what element (e.g., specators, players, officials etc).
+The mentioned e-publications can be withdrawn, revised, partially superseded or superseded at any time, and without notice.

 Thank you and game on!